AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-09-immutable-component-input-from-observable.markdown

 using **Http** and suddenly it was a few hours later with my application bleeding red error messages all over my Chrome console.

-So come with me and I will show you, oh intrepid Angular2 adventurer, how to consume an **Observable** in a child component without using ***ngIf** whilst still retaining an immutable object as a component input.
+So come with me, oh intrepid Angular2 adventurer, let us discover together how to consume an **Observable** in a child component without using ***ngIf** whilst still retaining an immutable object as a component input.

 **Simple binding eh?
 What gives?**